Relationship Guidance

 The work is held with discretion, steadiness, and emotional respect.
 Both partners need room to speak honestly without feeling judged, rushed, or pushed into artificial closeness.
 Privacy matters because real emotional truth usually returns only when people feel safe enough to stop defending every feeling and start naming what has actually become difficult.

 This becomes especially important when the relationship is already fragile, low-energy, or strained by mistrust, unresolved tension, and repeated emotional disappointment.
+Couples who are unsure whether this kind of process is right for them can also explore when relationship counselling makes sense, how ethical boundaries are maintained, and how sessions are usually structured before beginning.

 Support Across Cities